 Following the initial work on Knaresborough using 2012 data, the process was extended to the DITTO project’s main study area, on the ECML between Alexandra Palace and Doncaster, focussing chiefly on southbound (or ‘Up’, i.e. towards London) train services on the section of the route between Grantham and Huntingdon, and particularly on Peterborough, a significant station and junction on this section of the route.
 The southbound route section is shown schematically in Figure 4, below.

 The Peterborough-centred study area was chosen for several reasons: the same section of the network was used for the OCCASION project, and the project team was thus familiar with and had access to infrastructure data for the area.
 The Peterborough station layout underwent some changes in the intervening period, with the previous bay platform 1 being removed, a through platform (3) restored to use, and an island platform (6 and 7) being added on the west side of the station, so the infrastructure data was updated accordingly, to reflect the amended layout shown in Figure 16.
 Using a similar study area to the one used for OCCASION also provides a consistent ‘analytical platform’ and enables the results of the wider aspects of the DITTO Rail Systems project (Preston et al., 2017) to be compared with those obtained from the OCCASION work.
+Although the intervening amendments to the Peterborough station layout reduce the consistency between the two studies, the effect is slight, particularly in the context of the wider study area, and the consistency is much greater than would have been achieved by choosing an alternative study location.

 In addition to the infrastructure amendments, and to reflect their effects (and those of any changes to the timetable planning rules for the area) on performance and to bring the analysis up to date, more recent timetable and performance datasets were used for the analysis.
 Timetable data for the seven-month period from May 2015 was used, with the ‘neutral date’ of Wednesday 4th November 2015 being chosen as the representative day for modelling in this case.
 Corresponding performance data was also obtained.
 The processes described above for Knaresborough were then repeated for the ECML study area; the results of both are presented in the following section.